QuChunhe/study/DistributedSystem.md

 Managed State is represented in data structures controlled by the Flink runtime, such as internal hash tables, or RocksDB.
 Examples are “ValueState”, “ListState”, etc. Flink’s runtime encodes the states and writes them into the checkpoints.

 Raw State is state that operators keep in their own data structures.
 When checkpointed, they only write a sequence of bytes into the checkpoint.
 Flink knows nothing about the state’s data structures and sees only the raw bytes.

+A third type of supported operator state is the Broadcast State.
+Broadcast state was introduced to support use cases where some data coming from one stream is required to be broadcasted to all downstream tasks, where it is stored locally and is used to process all incoming elements on the other stream.